S. Davies is a writer, speaker, and communications coach. She teaches her clients how to express themselves with power and impact.

-Has the small business where you’ve worked for years been sold and now you’ll be working for a brand new boss?
+Has the small business where you’ve worked for years been sold, and now you’ll be working for a brand new boss?

 For many people, the thought of a change in management at work can be either welcome news or a dreaded omen.
-If you have been working under a boss who has been treating you and your co-workers unfairly, a change in leadership might give you hope that your difficult work situation could turn around.
+If you have been working under a boss treating you and your co-workers unfairly, a change in leadership might give you hope that your difficult work situation could turn around.
 On the other hand, if you’ve always had a good working relationship with your supervisor, it may be hard to accept that someone new will be in charge.